uchicago-harris-dap/ppha30538_fall2024/README.md

 1. **Ensure you are logged in to GitHub**:
    - In your browser, navigate to [GitHub](https://github.com) and log in to your account.
-   - Make sure you have access to the `uchicago-harris-dap` organization.

 2. **Clone the repository**:
    - Open your terminal.